We independently score every subscription. We may earn a commission through links — it never changes our picks.

 The instructors skew upbeat without being grating.
 Production values are high.
 New workouts drop weekly, and the library has grown deep enough that finding something appropriate for any fitness level or time window is rarely a problem.

 The main limitation: if you don't own an Apple Watch, you lose the core differentiator.
 You can still use the video library, but the integration that makes the experience feel cohesive just isn't there.
+And it's Apple-only — there's no Android app.

 Pros

-- Deep, growing library across multiple disciplines.
+• Deep, growing library across multiple disciplines.

-- Live metric overlay with Apple Watch is genuinely useful.
+• Live metric overlay with Apple Watch is genuinely useful.

-- Consistently high production quality.
+• Consistently high production quality.

 Cons

-- Requires Apple Watch for full experience.
+• Requires Apple Watch for the full experience.

-- Apple ecosystem only โ no Android support.
+• Apple ecosystem only — no Android support.

-- Fewer instructor personalities than Peloton.
+• Fewer instructor personalities than the Peloton App.

 Peloton App